The Curious Incident of the Dog in the Night-Time at the Apollo Theatre

 Mike Noble was indescribably accurate in portraying a 15-year-old boy with Asperger syndrome.
 His performance was riddled with the most intricate of details and minute behaviours that built up this alarmingly truthful character.
 His parents (Trevor Fox and Amanda Drew) were, above all things, honest.
 Their portrayal of people coping with the unique circumstances of the story was heart-wrenching without being over-dramatic or coy.
 The supporting cast all proved themselves as vital in tying all aspects of the story and performance together, manoeuvring swiftly from concrete characters into moving parts of the set (such as doors and even animals).

 As predicted, the show was outstanding and, apart from a few stumbles over lines, flawless.
 It excelled itself in every field, dominating acting skills, musical innovation and design creativity, and astounding the audience with unique and progressive choreography, giving this production a well-earned “must see” status.

-The Curious Incident of the Dog in the Night-Time is on at the Apollo Theatre until 25th October 2014, for further information or to book visit here.
+The Curious Incident of the Dog in the Night-Time is at the Apollo Theatre until 25th October 2014.
+For further information or to book visit the theatre’s website here.

 Watch the original National Theatre trailer for The Curious Incident of the Dog in the Night-Time here: